Study of resonance states of $^{11}$Be with isospectral bound state microscopic potential: Calculation of resonances

-where $C(E)$ has a maximum at the resonance energy $E=E_{R}$.
-It is independent of the choice of $\lambda$.
-Width $(\Gamma)$ of the resonance is obtained semi-classically from the mean life of the state using the time-energy uncertainty relation.
-The mean life is the reciprocal of the decay constant, which is expressed as a product of the number of hits on the barrier per unit time and the probability of tunneling through the barrier.
-The expression for $(\Gamma)$ is given by
+where $r_{B}$ is the position of the top of the barrier.
+The quantity $C(E)$ as a function of $E$ shows a resonance behaviour - $C(E)$ has a maximum at the resonance energy $E=E_{R}$.
+This resonance curve becomes very sharp for small positive values of $\lambda$, and approaches a delta function for $\lambda\rightarrow0+$.
+Although the resonance energy is independent of $\lambda$, one has to make a judicious choice of $\lambda$, since for extremely small values of $\lambda$, numerical errors in the wave function within the extremely narrow well becomes very large.
+A plot of probability $C(E)$ as a function of energy $E$, for the system to be within the trapping potential according to Eq.~(\ref{ce}), for $\lambda = 4\times 10^{-5}$ is shown in Fig. 2.\\

-where $a$ and $b$ are the classical turning points of the well and $b$ and $c$ are the classical turning points of the barrier in $V(\lambda;r)$, corresponding to resonance energy $E_{R}$.
+The width $\Gamma$ of the resonance is obtained from its mean life $\tau$, using the time energy uncertainty relation.
+The mean life is the reciprocal of the decay constant, which is a product of the number ($n_{c}$) of impacts on the barrier and the transmission probability ($T$).
+We estimate $n_{c}$ semiclassically as the reciprocal of time of flight within the well of $\hat{v}$ between the classical turning points $a$, $b$ and $T$ is obtained by the WKB approximation for the transmission through the barrier of $\hat{v}$ with resonance energy $E_{R}$:

-By our theoretical procedure the resonance energy $E_R=1.27$ MeV of $^{11}Be$ was found to be in good agreement with the experimental value $(E_{exp}=1.274 \pm 0.018$ MeV)~\cite{SA}.
-Resonance energy appears to be independent of the adjustable parameter $\lambda$ (Fig. 2).
-Our original potential was slightly adjusted to reproduce the ground state of $^{11}Be$.
-The width $( \Gamma = 124 $ keV) slightly deviates from the experimental finding $(\Gamma_{exp}=100 \pm 20$ keV)~\cite{SA}.
-We also found that $\Gamma$ is independent of $\lambda$.
-So we could conclude by saying that resonance energy calculated for ${5/2}^+$ resonant state of $^{11}Be (^{10}Be + n)$ agrees well with the experimental value.
-Although resonance width $(\Gamma)$ is obtained semi classically, it agrees fairly well with the experimental result.
+where $b$ and $c$ are the classical turning points of the barrier.
+The final expression for $\Gamma$ is